-In face of the serious problems with which the various industries all over the world have long been the best means of remedying a state of affairs which is injurious to everyone.
+In face of the serious problems with which the various industries all over the world have long been confronted, it has become necessary to study closely the best means of remedying a state of affairs which is injurious to everyone.
 We alluded in our last issue to the problems to which the attention of governments is being called more and more by economic circles.
-We would now raise a question that is not merely theoretical but has already become a factor in ε conomic life-we mean the question of international industrial agreements.
-We have seen factor in ε conomic life+-we mean the question of international industrial agreements.
-We have seen that such agreements may be considered as prelim-inary steps towards a general revision of the inter-national customs regulations.
+We would now raise a question that is not merely theoretical but has already become a is not merely theoretical but has already become a factor in economic life-we mean the question of international industrial agreements.
+We have seen that such agreements may be considered as preliminary steps towards a general revision of the international customs regulations.
 Industrial agreements are not always looked upon favourably by the bulk of the population.
 The man in the street considers them as pacts intended to enrich the favoured few.
-But what matters if, at the outset, those agreements wet on purely considerations e which is rest on purely egotistical considerations-which is quite natural under the individualistic economic system-if they succeed in breaking as under the fetters restraining the free development of exchanges.
-As a matter of fact, if those industries, which until now competed keenly with each other both on the inter-national and national markets, come to some sort of agreement, they need no longer fear customs barriers for the sale of their products.
-Obviously, such a result can be attained only if the majority of producers in the same branch take part in the common scheme; which means that such combinations will meet with the same difficulties, and even greater, that generally stand in the way of industrial agreements.
-They are well known, so that we need not go into them here.
+But what matters if, at the outset, those agreements rest on purely egotistical considerations-which is rest on purely egotistical considerations-which is quite natural under the individualistic economic system-if they succeed in breaking asunder the fetters restraining the free development of exchanges.
+As a matter of fact, if those industries, which until now competed keenly with each other both on the international and national markets, come to some sort of agreement, they need no longer fear customs barriers for the sale of their products.
+Obviously, such a result can be attained only if the majority of producers in the same branch take part in the common scheme; which means that such combinations will meet with the same difficulties, and even greater, that generally stand in the way of industrial agree-They are well known, so that we need not go into them here.

 The international press shows its great concern about all agreements that may be or are actually con-cluded by leading industries in the larger countries, caused by leading industries in the larger countries, for fear of the effects they may have over the world market.
 That is quite natural.
-But we believe that precisely on that account, it is worth while calling attention here to the point of view of a small state like Switzerland, in relation to the point alloded to above.
+But we believe that precisely on that account, it is worth while calling attention here to the point of view of a small state like Switzerland, in relation to the point alluded to above.
 And this is all the more to the point. to above.
 And this is all the more to the point, seeing that the part played by Swiss industries on foreign markets is far from insignificant and, as regards certain branches at least is even important.
 We need only mention the aluminium and carbide industries, etc. as instances.

-In a general way, what militates against the formation of industrial conditions in Switzerland is formation of industrial conditions in Switzerland is the unlimited variety of Swiss manufacturers and specialities, due to very unfavourable conditions of production.
+In a general way, what militates against the formation of industrial conditions in Switzerland is stream of industrial conditions in Switzerland is the unlimited variety of Swiss manufacturers and specialities, due to very unfavourable conditions of production.
 Industrial agreements already have a very interesting history in Switzerland.

-Nor is the participation of Switzerland in inter-national unions a new departure.
-Long before the world war, understandings as to prices, conditions of sale, etc. had hear arrived at between German
+Nor is the participation of Switzerland in international unions a new departure.
+Long before the world war, understandings as to prices, conditions of sale, etc. bad been arrived at hotyon Comment.